Sonnet 387

 Do what you will, and may you bide in shame;

-Dishonor every promise ever made,
+Dishonor every promise ever sworn,

 Let each dear nuptial utterance burn in flame

-The sweetest angel may yet fall from grace
+The sweetest angel may yet fall from grace,

-So may you lag in second circled hell
+So may you bide in second-circled hell

 Where I forever see your anguished face